Configurable Objects and Their Associations

 Profile Description

-Device Profiles are container like objects that allow us to group devices with roaming clients to common policy control.
+Device Profiles are container-like objects that group devices with roaming clients under a common policy.

 Profile Associations

-Client devices with agents are assigned to a profile at installation or can be reassigned at any time after.
+Client devices with agents are assigned to a Profile during installation but can be reassigned at any time.

 Putting it Together

-Here is a look at how all objects might look in a particular deployment.
+Here’s an example of how all objects might appear in a particular deployment.

 • Related Articles